drivendataorg/zamba/docs/docs/configurations.md

 #### `frame_selection_height (int, optional), frame_selection_width (int, optional)`

 Resize the video to this height and width in pixels, prior to frame selection.
 If None, the full size video will be used for frame selection.
-This is recommended for MegadetectorLite, especially if your species of interest are smaller.
+Using full size videos (setting to `None`) is recommended for MegadetectorLite, especially if your species of interest are smaller.
 Default to `None`

 #### `total_frames (int, optional)`